alexharston/mvnx/README.md

 Alternatively, you can run from the command line, using the modality of your choice (in this case, `jointAngle`):

-`python3 mvnx.py path/to/file.mvnx --modality jointAngle`
+`python3 mvnx.py --file path/to/file.mvnx --modality jointAngle`